 Raccoons don’t hibernate.
 They do spend more time indoors during the winter so it may appear as though they have gone into hibernation, but the truth is that they remain pretty active during this time.
 Even though they do less during the winter than they do during warmer seasons, you still need to be on the lookout for them.
 The thing that tricks many homeowners into thinking that raccoons won’t be a problem in the winter is the fact that they don’t see them around as often.
 The fact that you don’t see raccoons though, doesn’t mean that they aren’t busy behind the scenes.
 And if they stay inside for long enough you will soon see serious structural damage and the inhabitants of the property will be exposed to the diseases that are associated with raccoons.

 During the winter raccoons want to avoid the cold and so they stay in warm spaces as the temperatures fall lower.
 But the fact that they don’t hibernate means they still need to find food to eat.
-Your attic, basement, and garage is very attractive to raccoons seeking shelter from the cold of the winter.
+Your attic, basement, and garage are very attractive to raccoons seeking shelter from the cold of the winter.
 These areas provide them with two important perks, warmth and relative secrecy so they can establish comfortable dens.
 Additionally, these locations allow raccoons to travel shorter distances to get to the food in your garbage bin or other areas.

 Raccoons tend to come out at night when people are usually sleeping anyway so you won’t really spot them in action.
 Additionally, during the winter, they prefer to venture out for foraging when the temperature is higher.
 This is why milder winters or winter days with higher temperatures are also days on which you’ll see more raccoon activity.
 Since raccoons continue to travel around during the winter and nobody wants them inside their home, prevention and removal strategies are important in this season.

 The Value of Expert Raccoon Prevention and Removal